f5devcentral/f5-agility-labs-sslviz/docs/class4/module2/lab1.rst

 .. role:: red
 .. role:: bred

-Step 1: Review the lab diagram and map out the services and endpoints
+Review the lab diagram and map out the services and endpoints
 ---------------------------------------------------------------------

 .. note:: In this lab, there is a web server on the internal network (the